GSA/automate.fedramp.gov/content/documentation/general-concepts/oscal-citations-and-attachments.md

 Unlike citations, attachments are included with the authorization package when submitted.

+Each attachment should have a title, but it is not required.

 Tools may either embed an attachment using the `base64` field, or point to an attachment using an `rlink` field.
 If no base64 embedded content is present, at least one `rlink` field must exist with either an *absolute path* to content that is accessible by FedRAMP and Agency reviewers from